Divorce Coaching from a Divorce Mediator's Perspective

 It doesn’t have to be that way.

-When people ask me about the cost of divorce, I tell them the truth – they can do it alone for a few hundred bucks, but risk making mistakes that could cost tens of thousands down the road and/or ruin any chances they might have of a decent co-parenting relationship with their ex.
+When people ask me about the cost of divorce, I tell them the truth - they can do it alone for a few hundred bucks, but risk making mistakes that could cost tens of thousands down the road and/or ruin any chances they might have of a decent co-parenting relationship with their ex.
 They could also go the traditional litigation route, with attorneys doing everything for you.
 That is usually the most expensive route.
-OR, they could opt for something in between – they could still utilize the professional services of people like mediators, certified divore financial analysts, divorce coaches, and yes, sometimes attorneys.
+OR, they could opt for something in between - they could still utilize the professional services of people like mediators, certified divorce financial analysts, divorce coaches, and yes, sometimes attorneys.
 But with the right support, they are able to keep those costs under control and wind up with the best of both worlds.

 The Middle Path.

 If they are quarterbacking their own divorce, they can manage costs, make good decisions that are from an informed place (not a place of fear and anger), and benefit from all the professionals they might need.
 To me, it’s the best path forward.
-It might not be free, but the benefits of working with a divorce coach (and other divorce professionals, as needed) far outweighs the anguish of spiraling legal bills, not having control of the process (or even understanding it), and the potential long term negative effects that divorce can bring.
+It might not be free, but the benefits of working with a divorce coach (and other divorce professionals, as needed) far outweigh the anguish of spiralling legal bills, not having control of the process (or even understanding it), and the potential long term negative effects that divorce can bring.

 If you or someone you know is going through a divorce and needs some support, try checking out a divorce coach.
 We can help.